 The circulation system on the lower campus today is largely the same as that which existed post-1963, with only minor additions.
-It is only a portion of the historic system, following the construction of the E Street Expressway in 1963.
+It is only a portion of the historic system, following the

+Name of Property County and State construction of the E Street Expressway in 1963.
 The circulation system is no longer independent of the upper campus; instead, both lower campus access points require passing through the upper campus.
 Only fragments remain of the historic circulation system- the road encircling the quadrangle and the north-south road along the east sides of the East and South buildings.
 None of the pedestrian paths is contributing to the landscape because they were added after the period of significance.